savetz/tiara/README.md

 search-list.

 Can be run with **[CronTab]** for daily <br>
-updates about new items, relevant <br>
+updates about new items relevant <br>
 to your ongoing research.

 It keeps track of the items you have <br>